 The bill amends the Michigan Indigent Defense Commission Act to improve legal representation for indigent defendants in both criminal and juvenile cases.
-It establishes minimum standards for effective assistance of counsel, ensuring compliance with constitutional requirements, and updates the definition of "indigent" to refer to individuals unable to secure competent legal representation without significant financial hardship.
-The bill expands indigent defense services to include youth and mandates the Michigan Indigent Defense Commission (MIDC) to propose and implement these standards.
-Additionally, it revises the MIDC's composition by increasing the number of voting members from 18 to 19 and specifying the appointment process, ensuring representation from various legal and community organizations.
+It establishes minimum standards for effective assistance of counsel, updates the definition of "indigent" to refer to individuals unable to secure competent legal representation without significant financial hardship, and expands indigent defense services to include youth.
+The Michigan Indigent Defense Commission (MIDC) is tasked with proposing performance metrics to evaluate these services, and the composition of the MIDC is revised to increase voting members from 18 to 19, ensuring representation from various legal and community organizations, including non-attorneys.

 As Passed by the Senate: 780.983